Age Related Macular Degeneration (ARMD)

-AMD accounts for about 50% of all visual impairment in the developed world and generally affects people over the age of 50.
+Age related macular degeneration (ARMD), accounts for about 50% of all visual impairment in the developed world and generally affects people over the age of 50.
 It is an eye condition that affects a tiny part of the retina at the back of your eye which contains millions of light sensing cells called photoreceptors.

-These receptors are concentrated in the centre of the retina, the Macula which is about the size of a pinhead and is responsible for the fine detailed vision we need in order to be able to read.
+These receptors are concentrated in the centre of the retina, the macula which is about the size of a pinhead and is responsible for the fine detailed vision we need to be able to read.
 Age related macular degeneration occurs when there is damage to these light sensing cells which then causes problems with your central vision.
 It is not painful but obstructive to your vision.

 You may notice difficulty reading small print